 How Much, How Often

 Dosage and frequency can also play a huge role in determining how effective nootropics are and what, if any, safety risk they pose.
-When it comes to the amount and frequency of nootropics, more definitely doesn’t equate to better.
+When it comes to the amount and frequency of nootropics, more doesn’t always mean better.

 A Russian animal study on the effects of increasing intake of the nootropic piracetam clearly illustrates the importance of sticking to the recommended dosage.
 At minimal to moderate doses, piracetam’s anti-anxiety and cognitive enhancement properties were evident, but when the dosage was increased to above-moderate amounts the effect was reversed.
 The positive learning effects disappeared (and sometimes actually became negative) and the subjects displayed elevated anxiety.